fmalina/revisions-blocl/activism/democracyinchains.md

 The acclaimed jurist Louis Brandeis, once warned the American people that as a nation, “we must make our choice.
-We may have democracy, or we may have wealth concentrated in the hands of a few, but we can’t have both.”
+We may have democracy, or we may have wealth concentrated in the hands of a few, but we can't have both.”

 I suspect, however, that even Brandeis never imagined that enough wealth could be concentrated in the hands of a few to launch such an audacious stealth attack